vlkorniienko/Filler/README.md

    • The player concerned will write on the standard output his or her piece’s coordinates to place it on the board.
    • The filler will send the map and a new piece to the other player.

-  ### Here is an example on how a game will roll out.
+  ### Here is an example on how a game will roll out in terminal.
   ![](https://github.com/vlkorniienko/Filler/blob/master/example.png)

   ### Usage: